Midwest

 The Midwest education region is spread along a picture-perfect coast into the striking outback, showcasing the best landscapes WA has to offer.

-Map of the Midwest education regionRecognised for its unique natural environment, the Midwest is one of only five areas in the world with both marine and terrestrial biodiversity hot spots and home to UNESO World Heritage sites, making it internationally recognised and protected.
-Stretching over more than 340km of coastline and 600km into central desert, the Midwest is one of Australia’s sunniest and diverse regions.
+Recognised for its unique natural environment, the Midwest is one of only five areas in the world with both marine and terrestrial biodiversity hot spots and home to UNESO World Heritage sites, making it internationally recognised and protected.
+Stretching over more than 340km of coastline and 600km into central desert, the Midwest is one of Australia’s sunniest and most diverse regions.

 Nearly double the size of the United Kingdom, the Midwest has a diverse population of around 58,000, with Aboriginal people representing 12% of the population, and a quarter of residents born outside Australia.
-A majority of the population live along the coastline with smaller towns and communities located throughout the inland desert areas.
+A majority of the population lives along the coastline with smaller towns and communities located throughout the inland desert areas.

 Midwest schools are focused on student experience and wellbeing to improve attendance and Year 12 completion.
 With large distances between most schools and a diverse range of locations, education backgrounds and student sizes, it is important that staff in the region collaborate to ensure students are supported, engaged, and attending school.